>>> def simple_coroutine(): # (1)

 But keep in mind that priming decorators are not compatible with some uses of coroutines.

-In particular, yield from subgenerator()
+In particular, yield from subgenerator() assumes the subgenerator is not primed,

 and primes it automatically.

-method call, but they become more useful when they can return values, a feature that was added in Python 3.3 with PEP 380.
-We saw how the statement return the_result
+Accumulator coroutines can yield back partial results with each send method call, but they become more useful when they can return values, a feature that was added in Python 3.3 with PEP 380.
+We saw how the statement return the_result in a generator now raises StopIteration(the_result), allowing the caller to retrieve the_result from the value attribute of the exception.
+This is a rather cumbersome way to retrieve coroutine results, but it’s handled automatically by the yield from syntax introduced in PEP 380.

-use a main loop to drive coroutines executing concurrent activities with a single thread of execution.
+The discrete event simulation example showed how generators can be used as an alternative to threads and callbacks to support concurrency.
+Although simple, the taxi simulation gives a first glimpse at how event-driven frameworks like Tornado and asyncio use a main loop to drive coroutines executing concurrent activities with a single thread of execution.
 In event-oriented programming with coroutines, each concurrent activity is carried out by a coroutine that repeatedly yields control back to the main loop, allowing other coroutines to be activated and move forward.
 This is a form of cooperative multitasking: coroutines voluntarily and explicitly yield control to the central scheduler.
 In contrast, threads implement preemptive multitasking.
 The scheduler can suspend threads at any time—even halfway through a statement—to give way to other threads.

 Further Reading